lindonroberts/academic-website/content/authors/admin/_index.md

 **Recent news:**

+- (Aug-24) Our paper [*Expected decrease for derivative-free algorithms using random subspaces*](https://doi.org/10.1090/mcom/4011) with [Warren Hare](https://cmps.ok.ubc.ca/about/contact/warren-hare/) (University of British Columbia) and [Clément Royer](https://www.lamsade.dauphine.fr/~croyer/) (Université Paris Dauphine-PSL) has been accepted by Mathematics of Computation.
 - (Jul-24) New paper [*Black-box Optimization Algorithms for Regularized Least-squares Problems*](https://arxiv.org/abs/2407.14915) with [Yanjun Liu](https://yanjunliu-regina.github.io/) (Princeton University) and Kevin Lam (Australian National University).
 We introduce a DFO method for nonlinear least-squares problems with nonsmooth regularizers.
 - (Jun-24) I will be visiting [Clément Royer](https://www.lamsade.dauphine.fr/~croyer/) at the Université Paris Dauphine-PSL and then attending the [2nd Derivative-Free Optimization Symposium](https://sites.google.com/diag.uniroma1.it/dfos24/home) at the University of Padova.
 - (May-24) I will be hosting [Hung Phan](https://faculty.uml.edu/hung_phan/) (University of Massachusetts Lowell) as part of [SMRI's](https://mathematical-research-institute.sydney.edu.au/) International Visitor Program.